Installing CIAO 4.9 Using the ciao-install Script (Recommended)

 Known Smoke Test Issues

-You can now proceed to the checking the CALDB installation step.
+You can now proceed to the creating a CIAO alias step.

 The destination directory for the CALDB must exist before running ciao-install.
 In this example, we want to install the CALDB into /soft/CALDB.
 The directory is created, then --caldb switch is used to set this location in ciao-install.